-IDLE mode can also be released by setting the $\overline{\text{RESET}}$ pin low, which immediately performs the reset operation.
-After reset, the 87C807 is placed in NORMAL mode.
+IDLE mode can also be released by setting the RESET pin low, which immediately performs the reset operation.
+After reset, the 87C800/H00 are placed in NORMAL mode.

-Note: When a watchdog timer interrupt is generated immediately before the IDLE mode is started, the watchdog timer interrupt will be processed but IDLE mode will not be started.
+Note: When a watchdog timer interrupt is generated immediately before IDLE mode is started, the watchdog timer interrupt will be processed but IDLE mode will not be started.

-Figure 1-20.
+Figure 1-21.
 IDLE Mode Start/Release